nlewo/consul-template-mock/README.md

-where [examples/trivial.tmpl](examples/trivial.tmpl) is a `consul-template` template file and [examples/trivial.json](examples/trivial.json) is a JSON file describing input datas (see below for its format).
+where [examples/trivial.tmpl](examples/trivial.tmpl) is a `consul-template` template file and [examples/trivial.json](examples/trivial.json) is a JSON file describing input mock datas (see below for its format).

 ### Installation